 We had arrived at Leighton Buzzard, I'm up in the bow, and step off with the bow rope.
 Not noticing the hole covered with grass, my foot goes in and 17 stone and the momentum keeps me going forward.
 I'm down like a felled Rhino, instant pain and I'm deathly white!
 Luckily my friend managed to secure her boat and come to my aid.
 To cut a very long story short, a trip to my local hospital 24hrs later, confirms two broken bones, torn ligaments, and they discover I have advanced arthritis in the ankle joint.
 Oh well, I guess if your going to screw up, then do it properly.

-The summer was spent wearing an aircast boot, not being able to drive and physio.
+The summer was spent wearing an aircast boot, not being able to drive and having physio, luckily I had a lovely girl called Sophie who's been looking after me, and she's done a great job of getting me active again.
 I'm really fortunate that I work for a large company, that has a brilliant sick scheme.
 I was on full pay and they never forced me back to work early, allowing my ankle the chance to repair itself.
 It's taking longer than I expected, age does not help I guess.
 I've only started to drive trucks again this week.
 It was my left "clutch" ankle that broke, so changing gears was hard and painful.
 Luckily I'm now getting back to my old fitness.
 The arthritis will hopefully get better once I'm back on Nanjo and in the sun.

 I've been buying goodies and ticking off my "Nanjo wish list".
 I'm glad to say that I've now bought everything I need to carry out the upgrades on her. luckily I've had plenty of good buys on e-bay and boat jumbles.
 As of today, everything is boxed away and ready for collection in February by the white van man.